AliceO2Group/QualityControl/doc/DevelopersTips.md

 This is a resource meant for the developers of the QC.
 Whenever we learn something useful we put it here.
 It is not sanitized or organized.
 Just a brain dump.

+### Release procedure / check list
+1. Update the version number in [CMakeLists.txt](../CMakeLists.txt), commit and push
+2. Prepare the release notes using the commits since the last release in github
+3. Release in github, paste the release notes
+4. A PR is automatically created in alidist
+5. Once merged, send an email to alice-o2-wp7@cern.ch, alice-o2-qc-contact@cern.ch and alice-dpg-qa-tools@cern.ch to announce the new release.
+Use the email for the previous release as a template.

-## Where and how to configure the repo_cleaner of the ccdb-test
+### Where and how to configure the repo_cleaner of the ccdb-test

 The config file is in `aldaqci@aidrefflp01:~/alice-ccdb/config.yaml`.
 Simply edit it and it will be picked up the next time the repo_cleaner runs.